aplater/soc2-compliance/policies/remote.md

     i.
 Caution must be exercised when mobile computing equipment is placed or used in uncontrolled spaces such as vehicles, public spaces, hotel rooms, meeting places, conference centers, and other unprotected areas outside the organization’s premises.

     i.
-Never leave your mobile devices unattended in a public area.
-If you must leave your workstation for a short while, ensure to lock your device with a cable lock to a piece of furniture.
+Never leave your mobile devices unattended in an area without the supervion of an authorized user or trusted third party.

     i.
-When using remote hosts and mobile computing equipment, users must take care that information on the device (e.g. displayed on the screen) cannot be read by unauthorized persons if the device is being used to connect to the organization’s systems or work with the organization’s data.
+When using remote hosts and mobile computing equipment, users must take care that information on the device (e.g. displayed on the screen) cannot be read by unauthorized user if the device is being used to connect to the organization’s systems or work with the organization’s data.
 Be aware of shoulder surfing in public areas.

     i.
 Remote hosts must be updated and patched for the latest security updates on at least a monthly basis.